 By Chris Carmichael,

-Don’t Pigeonhole Yourself as an Athlete
+Don’t Pigeonhole Yourself as an Cyclist

 As athletes get older, extreme specialization becomes less effective.
 Perhaps less so in track cycling, but definitely in road cycling, where some younger riders fancy themselves as sprinters or climbing specialists.
 It’s not that 6-foot-4-inch, 230-pound riders suddenly climb like mountain goats or that 5-foot-3, 135-pound riders suddenly develop explosive power.
 It’s that age generally dulls the sharp edges on both extremes.
 Sarcopenia gradually robs the bigger riders of muscle mass and some fast-twitch muscle fibers adapt to function more like slow-twitch fibers.
 The smaller riders gain some weight and lose some aerobic capacity (lower VO2 max) and see a decline in their power-to-weight ratio.
 In other words, age starts to level the playing field between riders, especially in the middle of the pack where riders were only slightly better suited to climbing vs. sprinting.

 While it is important to play to your strengths, it is also good to approach racing with an open and opportunistic viewpoint.
 In the Tour de France this year, quite a few stages were won by opportunistic roleurs.
 Attack the climb, no matter your size.
 Go in the breakaway, even if it’s windy.
 Take a flyer with 3-kilometers to go instead of waiting for the sprint, or try your hand in the sprint instead of flogging yourself with a flyer.
 The differences between riders tend to narrow as we get older, meaning you may get better at aspects of cycling you weren’t great at 15 years ago, and you may not be as dominant in other areas.